notmyvegetable/the-game-2018/README.md

 ![img01](https://a.uguu.se/Rja4EflVbhws_chrome_2018-10-24_07-08-23.png)

 And it was.
-After you send the password you receive the next mail.
+After you send the flag you receive the next mail.

 ## 2nd Level
 [Second mail](mail02)

-It's not hard to see that there are several letter in bold inside of the text, after separating them you get "laemdoog", reverse it and you get the password.
+It's not hard to see that there are several letter in bold inside of the text, after separating them you get "laemdoog", reverse it and you get the flag.

 ## 3rd Level
 [Third mail](mail03)

 This last step for their test might seem hard for those that don't see at first glance what those number mean.
-They are hexadecimal, so you just use a tool like [asciitohex](https://asciitohex.com) to convert it and after conversion it's just numbers all over again, but they are decimal, so you convert them from decimal and get the password.
+They are hexadecimal, so you just use a tool like [asciitohex](https://asciitohex.com) to convert it and after conversion it's just numbers all over again, but they are decimal, so you convert them from decimal and get the flag.

 (Before going to the next level I'd like to mention to one of the organizers whose name starts with B that remember only has one m, and I've seen that typo quite a few times already ;) )

 ## 4th Level
 [Fourth mail](mail04)